 Sunscreen, loose clothing, and hats help protect children’s sensitive skin.

 Try to avoid the sun’s most intense rays by staying out of the sun during the middle of the day.
-And don’t be lulled into complacency by overcast days, since most of the sun’s harmful rays will get through the clouds.
+And don’t be lulled into complacency by overcast days, since the sun’s harmful rays can get through the clouds.
 Be especially careful if you are around water, sand, snow, or any surface that will reflect and therefore intensify the sun’s rays.
 Remember, the sun’s rays are more intense the higher you get in elevation.

 The AAP used to recommend not putting sunscreen on infants under six months of age.
 This is no longer the case, because the danger from sunburns outweighs the risk of sensitivity to sunscreens.